 Final Thoughts

 And there you have it!
-Growing zinnias is both easy and rewarding.
+Growing zinnias is t hard and you get some beautiful flowers at the end.
 Being so low maintenance means you can enjoy your garden and spend less time worrying about them!